 At-Large Representatives (3)

 Youth Representative (1) - Shall assist to identify and present the concerns and issues of the youth in the Neighborhood Council area to the Governing Council.
-Open to Stakeholders between the ages of sixteen

-(16) and twenty-five (25).
+Youth Seat: Open to stakeholder who is at least 14 years of age on the day of the election or selection.
 If less than eighteen (18) years of age, the Youth Board Member shall be precluded from voting on matters regarding the expenditure of funds, contracts or recommendations to enter into contracts.

 See Attachment B for further details and information.